blueoran/CRS/README.md

 }
 ```

 We can use `Agent.user_interactive(user_input)` to get the response of the recommendation agent.
-The `user_history` dictionary is used to save the conversation history of each user to show in the web page.
+The `user_history` dictionary is used to save the conversation history of each user to show in the web page as shown in the following code:

 ```python